w3f/jamtestvectors/pvm/README.md

 ## TODO

    * 100% instruction coverage
-   * Verify the final value of the instruction counter (ı)
    * Tests for abnormal skip values for each instruction type
    * Tests for when the initial instruction counter (ı) starts somewhere else than 0
    * Tests for gas metering (ξ)